-Each State department and agency shall provide a seasonal employee with an appointment letter indicating his or her date of hire and date of anticipated separation.
+Each State department and agency shall provide a seasonal employee with an appointment letter indicating their date of hire and date of anticipated separation.

 E. Department/Agency Seasonal Handbook

 Each State department and agency shall prepare a seasonal employee handbook to be distributed to all seasonal employees.